Introducing AAPM&R Member Communities

 AAPM&R members of all different backgrounds and experiences have a new way to connect with each other—AAPM&R Member Communities!
 Member Communities are self-identified, organically established communities offering opportunities for members to connect with each other, share experiences, and advance the future of the specialty together!

-Member Communities were just announced in October 2018.
-Resources to support the communities, including PhyzForum and the eNewsletter, will be available in early 2019.
+Member Communities were announced in October 2018.
+Resources to support the communities, including PhyzForum discussion boards are now available.

 What is the role of a Member Community?

 - Clinically focused (i.e., stroke, sports medicine, etc.)